Inertia Partitioning Modular Robust Control Framework for Reconfigurable Multibody Systems: Modular Dynamic Modeling of Multibody Systems

 is used. $\boldsymbol{Ad}_{\boldsymbol{\mathcal{T}}_{\mathcal{A}\mathcal{B}}}$ is the adjoint representation of the transform matrix $\boldsymbol{\mathcal{T}}_{\mathcal{A}\mathcal{B}}$, and it is defined as

 From the twist relation (\ref{eq,twistrelation}) and the spatial Jacobian (\ref{eq,spatialJacobian}), the following is obtained:

 The spatial form of kinematics has provided a path to calculate the spatial Jacobian of frames from previously known spatial Jacobians.
 Also, it enables the use of the twist of any arbitrary body-fixed frame to be used in the calculation of the kinetic energy.
+In order to avoid the need for explicit constraint wrench calculations, we need to map the twists from the augmented generalized coordinate set $\boldsymbol{\hat{q}}$ to the minimal generalized coordinate set $\boldsymbol{q} \in \mathbb{R}^n$ where $n$ denotes the number of degrees of freedom.
+Assuming the mapping